openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 recommended to those who need a single source code for Typescript and |LANG|.

-Some features introduced in this Chapter are still under discussion, and can be removed from the final version of the |LANG| specification.
-Once a feature introduced in this Chapter is approved and/or implemented, the corresponding section will be moved to an appropriate place in the body of the specification.
+Some features introduced in this Chapter are still under discussion.
+They can be removed from the final version of the |LANG| specification.
+Once a feature introduced in this Chapter is approved and/or implemented, the corresponding section will be moved appropriately to the body of the specification.

 The *array creation* feature introduced in :ref:`Array Creation Expressions` enables users to dynamically create objects of array types by using runtime